 Heart disease and stroke at the Perkins

-- Cardiologist and research Professor Peter Thompson is co-leading a major investigation into the application of a common gout medicine, as a potential new treatment to prevent heart attacks.
+- Cardiologist and researcher Professor Peter Thompson is co-leading a major investigation into the application of a common gout medicine, as a potential new treatment to prevent heart attacks.

 - The Laboratory for Molecular Endocrinology and Pharmacology are investigating specific protein receptors and their role in the development of cardiovascular disease.

 - Wesfarmers Cardiovascular Chair, Professor Girish Dwivedi, is undertaking numerous projects that aim to uncover more about the causes, risk factors and predictors of heart disease.
-Some of his projects include, uncovering links between heart failure and gut microbiome imbalance, why people who experience pneumonia are at a higher risk of experience a heart attack and the use of AI in predicting heart disease.
+Some of his projects include, uncovering links between heart failure and gut microbiome imbalance, why people who experience pneumonia are at a higher risk of experiencing a heart attack and the use of AI in predicting heart disease.
+The AI projects cover areas from algorithms to better analyse patient data to help forecast cardiac episodes before they occur, develop more personalised clinical recommendations, as well as creating improved systems that open the door for wearable devices that could help a person seek medical assistance before they experience an adverse medical episode.

 PERKINS HEART DISEASE AND STROKE RESEARCHERS